Tanimal19/Blog-Plugin/README.md

 ## Blog-Plugin
-These are the code snippets of some plugin that I use on my [blog](https://tanimal19.github.io/)
+These are the code snippets of some plugin that I use on my blog (but it's deprecated, new site on readme)

 Some code is adapted from code provided by the following sources :
 <https://github.com/saicaca/hexo-theme-vivia>